berazo29/TwinPrimers/README.md

 # TwinPrimers
-Read from a file containing numbers and print if the number is a twin prime and printed to the console.
+Read from a file containing numbers and print if the number is a twin prime.

 ## Installation: